Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

     * there is a graphical environment
     * you can use Kubernetes 1.19 (Helm install only)
 * an Amplify platform user account that have the **Platform Administrator** and **Central Admin** roles.

+## Agent runner machine pre-requisites

+The agents are running on the same machine as the Gateway or API MAnager are when the Gateway is deployed in a classic mode.

+The agents are running on the same Docker environment as the Gateway or API Manager when the Gateway is deployed in EMT mode.
+Note that traceability agent need to use the same volume where the event logs or open traffic logs are written.

+There is no pre-requisites for the agent.
+The agents only need access to the platform urls described here: [Administer API Manager network traffic](/docs/connect_manage_environ/connect_api_manager/network-traffic-apimanager).

 ## Configure the agents with Axway Central CLI